lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

 [Get Appspector Chrome Extension](https://chrome.google.com/webstore/detail/appspector/homgcnaoacgigpkkljjjekpignblkeae?hl=en){:class='grn'}

 * ## Tab Pinner
-  Chrome treats pinned tabs differently - if chrome is every shut down or crashes, these tabs are reopened by default.
+  Chrome treats pinned tabs differently - if chrome is ever shut down or crashes, pinned tabs are reopened by default.

   I find Chromes 'pin tab' feature to be quite useful.
 Unfortunately, chrome is not equipped with a key binding that allows me to easily pin tabs.
 Tab pinner allows the user to easily pin and unpin tabs with `cmd + shift + x`.